 re-evaluate hazardous situations, residual risks and the overall residual risk no longer acceptable;

-establish the need for actions on the devices already made available on the market.
+establish the need for actions in relation to the devices already made available on the market.

-Manufacturers shall take account of any changes in risks which could arise from new data or changes in device use environment.
+Manufacturers shall take account of any changes in risks identification, analysis and evaluation which could arise from new data or changes in device use environment.

 Information for safety

-When providing information for safety according to Section 6.2(d) and on the risks linked to the use of the device, manufacturers shall take into account:
+When providing information for safety referred to in Section 6.2, point (d), and on the risks linked to the use of the device referred to in Sections 11.3, point (c) and 12.1, point (c), manufacturers shall take into account:

-the different degree of understanding of users and consumers, with particular reference to devices intended to be used by lay persons;
+the different degree of understanding of users and consumers, with particular emphasis on devices intended to be used by lay persons;

 the work environment where the device is intended to be used, especially in case of use outside a medical or otherwise professionally controlled work environment.